Product

 Objective

 Next, you need to understand the objective of the project.
 By objective, we mean the goals the client wants to achieve.
-Do they want to revamp their website to improve user experience and enhance their branding?
+Do they want to revamp their website to improve user experience enhance their branding?
 Or, do they want to streamline their marketing campaigns to acquire more customers and multiply their revenue?
 The Objective column in your request forms helps you understand what the clients want you to do.

 It could help to learn about the client's target customers.
 This information can help you customize your projects based on the end-users or customers.
 Some traits you should know about your clients' target audience are location, gender, age, income, occupation, interests, and problems.